 I believe in the importance of continuing professional development to update my practice and keep abreast of changes in the profession.
 I am a member of the Counselling Northwest Network and am currently updating my CBT skills with an online course.
 As a former employee of a public body I have been on numerous short courses as well as personally funded training, including NLP, EFT, integrative practice, bereavement & loss, sexual abuse, sexuality, domestic violence & Reiki

-As a specialist foster carer of young people with complex emotional and behavioural difficulties with Salford Children's Services I undertake ongoing training in-house and with Salford Safeguarding Board.
+As a therapeutic foster carer of young people with complex emotional and behavioural difficulties I undertake ongoing training which complements my counselling role.

 Areas of counselling I deal with